-Table 4-111: Non-blocking command types
+Table 3-109 Non-blocking command types

-Command Completion criteria NPU_SET <state></state> The value is written to the appropriate internal state.
-This value is applied to all following kernel operations, until a new command overwrites it.
-New values must not affect operations that are already in progress.
-NPU_OP_STOP The NPU enters a stopped state.
-NPU_OP_DMA_START The Direct Memory Access (DMA) instruction is accepted into the internal DMA queue.
-The DMA instruction does not need to complete.
+Command Completion criteria NPU_SET <state> The value is written to the appropriate internal state.
+This value is applied to all following operations, until a new command overwrites it.
+New values must not affect operations the already in progress.</state> NPU_OP_STOP The NPU enters a stopped state.
+NPU_OP_DMA_START The Direct Memory Access (DMA) instruction is accepted into the internal DMA que DMA instruction does not need to complete.
 NPU_OP <condition>WAIT</condition> The wait condition is satisfied.

-4.6.3 Command dependency requirements
+3.6.3 Command dependency requirements